-- The K-1 visa allows you to reunite sooner with your partner compared to a marriage green card — the K-1 typically takes 7 months compared to 10-13 months for the spousal visa.
+- The K-1 visa allows you to reunite with your partner in the U.S. before applying for your green card — the K-1 currently takes around 13-18 months.
+Learn more about K-1 processing timelines here.

 - The K-1 visa is a relatively quick pathway to lawful permanent resident status.
 A green card enables the holder to live in the United States and legally seek employment.

 - The K-1 visa allows the couple to hold their wedding in the United States.
 Anywhere from Niagara Falls, New York to Napa, California is an option.

 - Once the K-1 visa holder files to adjust their status, they can also request travel documents and work permits while the green card request is processing.

 - You’ll be well-prepared for your green card application, since there is significant overlap with the K-1 visa application.

 - K-1 visas are available for all couples, including same sex couples.
 This is especially helpful for couples where the foreign fiancé lives in a country that bans same sex marriage.

 Want to live with your loved one in the U.S.?
 Answer our 5-minute questionnaire to get started.

 Here are a few things to keep in mind when considering whether or not to apply for a K-1 visa: